jacky-labs-26/kinga-ethical-blocker/README.md

 Unsolicited means you didn't ask.
 You didn't sign up.
 You didn't give permission.

 That's what Kinga blocks.
-Not the category — the intrusion.
+Not the category.
+The intrusion.

 ## How it works

 - Incoming call detected
 - Kinga checks the number against known patterns and databases
 - If unsolicited marketing: call blocked automatically
-- You see a notification: "Kinga blocked this call — Category: Insurance"
+- You see a notification: "Kinga blocked this call | Category: Insurance"
 - Number saved to your personal block list for next time
 - Built-in override because no system is perfect and you always have the final say